 It doesn’t stop there, however – the aggregator can then force the vendor is to go beyond their minimum price:

 At this point the vendor must innovate to reduce their costs or go out of business.
 But unlike vendors in a free market (whose innovation and increased efficiency gives them an increased vendor surplus), these vendors are innovating to preserve the aggregator’s surplus.
 The aggregator is taking their efficiency as well as their surplus.
 And it can become much worse than that.

 When the vendor is unwilling and/or unable to continue lowering their prices (or the aggregator can otherwise obtain higher margins), the aggregator, who has complete control over their map, can replace them with a competitor or with their own product or service:

-Amazon gained our attention by helping people sell their products, but is aggressively expanding its own range of private label brands (and directs our attention to them).
+Amazon gained our attention by helping people sell their products, but is aggressively expanding its own range of private label brands (sometimes by copying its own sellers) and directs our attention to them.
 Google gained attention by helping us find information and services from other people but now favors its own services and penalizes competitors’.
 Uber gave a new kind of work to drivers but its goal was always to replace those drivers (“the dude in the car“) with self-driving cars.

 Aggregators always start by promising us free money and new opportunities.
 Their control over their marketplaces (and their commitment to maximizing profits) ensures, however, that they’ll take the money and opportunities back wherever they can.

 Then they’ll use their profits and efficiency in information processing to move into the next market and do the same – offer free money and new opportunities until they can take them back.

 What we’re witnessing is not a free market – it’s techno-kleptocracy.

 - techno from the Greek word techne (τέχνη) meaning ‘craft, skill, trade, art’,